kinderhead/LuaDatapack/README.md

 Allows lua scripts to be ran in Minecraft

-Note: LuaDatapack is in alpha, so the api is subject to change
+~~Note: LuaDatapack is in alpha, so the api is subject to change~~ LuaDatapack is now in beta!

 ## Usage